Shire: England

-Also carrying the "shire" suffix were counties corporate such as Hullshire, and other districts such as Applebyshire, Bamburghshire, Carlisleshire, Coldinghamshire, Cravenshire, Hallamshire, Mashamshire and Yetholmshire.
+Also carrying the "-shire" suffix were counties corporate such as Hullshire, and other districts such as Applebyshire, Bamburghshire, Carlisleshire, Cravenshire, Hallamshire, and Mashamshire.

 Richmondshire was, from 1974 to 2023, the name of a local government district of North Yorkshire.

 Scotland

 Non-county shires were very common in Scotland.
 Kinross-shire and Clackmannanshire are arguably survivals from such districts.
 Non-county "shires" in Scotland include Coldinghamshire and Yetholmshire.

 "The Shires"

 Colloquially, the term "the Shires" has become used to refer to those counties, particularly of the southern Midlands, which are still largely rural and which are stereotypically thought of as places where a more bucolic lifestyle is possible.

 Shires in the United States

 New York and New England

 Before the Province of New York was granted county subdivisions and a greater royal presence in 1683, the early ducal colony consisted of York Shire, as well as Albany and Ulster, after the three titles held by Prince James: Duke of York, Duke of Albany, Earl of Ulster.

 The word also survives in the name of the state of New Hampshire, whose co-founder, John Mason, named his Province of New Hampshire after the English county of Hampshire.